Maryland Labor Laws Guide

 Tipped employees are individuals working in an industry where they regularly and customarily receive tips up to $30 per month.

 In Maryland, the current tipped minimum wage is $3.63 per hour.
 However, tipped employees must receive at least the minimum wage (tipped minimum wage + tips) for each hour worked.
-If they do not, the employer has to make up the difference.
+If they don’t, the employer has to make up the difference.

 Subminimum wage in Maryland